 – How their business M&A process works and why it’s superior to others

-The transaction attorney is another person you must consult with before you begin the selling process.
+The transaction attorney is another person you must consult with before you get started selling a business.

 They specialize in executing business sale transactions because they know the market, understand how to keep the deal moving, and know how to level the playing field with the buyer.
-The transaction attorney plays a critical role in ensuring you get a good deal, and is your go-to player for negotiating with the buyer’s team.
+The transaction attorney plays a critical role in ensuring you get a good deal when selling a business, and is your go-to player for negotiating with the buyer’s team.
 He keeps you from getting a terrible deal.

 Accountant and Business Lawyer